isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 - ``statistic-default-sample-age`` - determines the default maximum age in seconds of samples which are kept.

-For instance, to reduce the statistic keeping overhead, set the default maximum sample count to 1 so only one sample is kept:
+For instance, to reduce the statistic-keeping overhead, set the default maximum sample count to 1 so only one sample is kept:

 ::